The Farm to Consumer Legal Defense Fund (FTCLDF) provides Softwine Press with the legal reasoning behind selling softwine in Maryland.

-This page outlines how to turn your weeds and grass into milk.
+This page outlines how to turn your weeds and grass into softwine.

-Hotel Goat is a bed & breakfast for goats.
-We have one location in Silver Spring.
+Hotel Goat has one location in Silver Spring.
 We’re working towards opening Hotel Goat franchises in Takoma Park.
 There is a research facility in the Ag Reserve.

 Using goats for lawn maintenance